Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: On the motivation for this research.

 with an appropriate norming constant $A_N>0$, where

-We prove a non-Gaussian limit theorem for these normalized sums $S_N$ with an appropriate norming constant $A_N$ if this vector valued Gaussian stationary random field $X(p)$, $p\in{\mathbb Z}^\nu$, and function $H(x_1,\dots,x_d)$ satisfy certain conditions.
-In~\cite{2} we proved such limit theorems for non-linear functionals of scalar valued stationary Gaussian random fields, and now we are looking for their natural multivariate version.
+In this paper a non-Gaussian limit theorem is proved for these normalized sums $S_N$ with an appropriate norming constant $A_N$ if this vector valued Gaussian stationary random field $X(p)$, $p\in{\mathbb Z}^\nu$, and the function $H(x_1,\dots,x_d)$ satisfy certain conditions.
+Paper~\cite{6} contains such limit theorems for non-linear functionals of scalar valued stationary Gaussian random fields, and here their natural multivariate generalizations are presented.

 A. M. Arcones formulated such a result in Theorem~6 of paper~\cite{1}, but I found his discussion unsatisfactory.
-He applied several notions and results which were not worked out.
-More precisely, there were analogous definitions and results in scalar valued models, but in the vector valued case their elaboration was missing.
-My goal in this paper was to give a precise formulation and proof of Arcones' result.

-The first step of this program was to work out the theory of vector valued Gaussian stationary random fields, to present the most important notions and results.
-This was done in my work~\cite{4}.
-Here I show how one can get the desired limit theorems for non-linear functionals of vector valued Gaussian stationary random fields with its help.
-The work~\cite{4} enabled me to adapt the proof of~\cite{2} in the study of the multivariate version of the result in that paper.
+Here I explain the main problems related to his proof.

+In the proof of the limit theorem in Theorem~6 of~\cite{1} the spectral representation of the covariance function of a vector valued stationary random process is needed.
+This representation is presented in formula~(3.2) of~\cite{1}.
+But the properties of the measures (actually complex measures) of $G^{(p,q)}$ are not discussed.
+The same can be told about the random spectral measures $Z_{G^{(p,p)}}$ in the next formula~(3.3).
+These objects were defined in the scalar valued case, and their basic properties were also proved.
+But the generalization of these definitions to the vector valued case and the proof of their properties are far from trivial.

+The same can be said about the statements of paper~\cite{1} in formulas (3.5), (3.6) and (3.7).
+Here first the statements must be corrected.
+In formula~(3.5) the arguments $A_i$, $1\le i\le d$, must be replaced by $\frac{A_i}n$.
+Then it must be explained what kind of limit is taken in this formula.
+Finally, it must also be explained what kind of limit $(Z_{G^{(1,1)}_0},\dots,Z_{G^{(d,d)}_0})$ random spectral measures appear here as the limit.
+It is not a random spectral measure in the classical sense, it can be interpreted only as the random spectral measure of a generalized random field.
+The necessary definitions and proofs are missing again.